-- In the summer of 1948 a gift of $2,000 is received to be used to start a Christian bookstore.
-On December 4th the "Go Ye" Mission Book Store, known as the store with literature that "folks can trust," opens for business at 132 South 3rd Street in Muskogee.
+- In the summer of 1948 a gift of $2,000 is received for the purpose of starting a Christian bookstore in Muskogee, Oklahoma.
+On December 4, 1948, the "Go Ye" Mission Book Store, known as the store with literature that "folks can trust," opens for business at 132 South 3rd Street in Muskogee.

 - In November the "Go Ye" Mission Book Store reopens for business at its new location at 105 North Fourth Street, in the center of Muskogee.
 The bookstore begins serving churches in a 200 mile radius with Vacation Bible School material.

 - Marvin Eck, Wanda Eck and Jane Mouttet start the Children's Radio Bible Hour program.